sinclairHansen/HeartFrame/README.md

 For your first run without predictions:

-1. Select **View â†’ Explore**.
+1. Select **View Explore**.
-2. Select **Dataset â†’ Training (includes validation)**.
+2. Select **Dataset’ Training (includes validation)**.
 The app initially defaults to Testing, so change this if you downloaded only training data.
-3. Select **Segmentation â†’ Expert**.
+3. Select **Segmentation Expert**.
 4. Leave **Only patients with both predictions** unchecked.
 5. Select a patient, move through slices, rotate the 3D view, and switch ED/ES.

 Metric cards summarize both phases together; EF should not change when you change the displayed phase.

 **Compare** always uses training patients and expert masks.
 The included representative CSV selects `patient068`, `patient008`, and `patient023`.
 Those patient folders must be available.
-You do not need to rerun notebooks 0â€“3 to use the app when the data and included CSV are present.
+You do not need to rerun notebooks to use the app when the data and included CSV are present.

 ## 5. Optional: generate U-Net predictions with NB4